-Safety First: Always wear an inflatable PFD & whistle (personal flotation device) Its the law.
+Safety First: Always wear a PFD & whistle (personal flotation device) Its the law in the creeks and sounds.
 Always wear a leash at all times.
 I always have a cell phone in a dry bag as an extra precaution.
 So now you have 3 lifelines!!Let people know where you are going as well if you intend to paddle alone.

 - PFD and Whistle

 You got their back, they got your back.
 The environment of the ocean can be a dangerous place.
 You’ve usually only got each other.

 Just Like anything else, there are “rules of the road” for all vessels on the water?

 Whether you’re on a sailboat, a fishing boat, a kayak or a stand up paddleboard, you are required to know and abide by all applicable vessel traffic and safety laws and regulations.
 By learning general SUP etiquette, you’re better prepared to naturally abide by those laws and to have a fun and safe experience out on the water.

 Within the Hilton Head Area, Sounds, Creeks, and Inter-coastal waterways for example, it is important to understand the proper flow of vessel traffic, so that you know how to maintain safe distances from motorized vessels.

 RESPECT:Certain areas within the in the creeks and sounds, such as the boat launch ramp and designated docks, are off-limits to paddlers and other HPW (Human Powered Watercraft).
 In addition, it is expected that paddlers consider all the docks as neighborhoods, with the boats moored there as private homes.
 As inviting and fun as the boats appear, they are not open to the public to board, nor for use as “rest stops” along your way.
 Respect Private Property.